-In a crowded space that is home to thousands of individual cryptocurrencies, Ethereum has become the second most popular of the bunch.
-Ethereum is second only to Bitcoin in the cryptocurrency arena, and it has quickly earned its place as the most popular altcoin on the market.
+In a crowded space that is home to thousands of individual cryptocurrencies, Ethereum has risen through the ranks to become the second-highest value cryptocurrency by market capitalization.
+It is also the blockchain of choice for decentralized application developers.
+Ethereum is now second only to Bitcoin in the cryptocurrency arena, and it has quickly earned its place as the most popular ‘altcoin’ on the market.

-If you are a resident of the UK and want to buy, use or invest in Ethereum, there are some things you need to know.
+So, if you are a resident of the UK and want to buy, use or invest in Ethereum, what are the best ways to do so?
 Here are a few key things to remember if you live in the UK and want to get started with Ethereum.

 One of the biggest impediments to the purchase of Ethereum in the UK is the reluctance of British banks to service cryptocurrency companies.
 As a result, many cryptocurrency exchanges have chosen to take their banking to other European Union (EU) countries.

-What that means to Ethereum buyers in the UK is that they will need to put up with international transfer charges like SEPA.
-It also means that Ethereum buyers in the UK will generally have to wait for 1-5 days for their funds to arrive.
+What that means to Ethereum buyers in the UK is that they may need to put up with international transfer charges like SEPA.
+It also means that Ethereum buyers in the UK could have to wait for 1-5 days for their funds to arrive if they pay via bank transfer.

 For now, the best way for UK residents to buy Ethereum and other popular cryptocurrencies is through a cryptocurrency exchange.
 Cryptocurrency exchanges provide an easy way to buy, sell and exchange Ethereum and other cryptocurrencies, and if you shop around, you should be able to find an exchange that does so for a reasonable commission.